 What Happens When Grease Goes Down Your Drain?

 Because grease is a liquid when it’s still hot, many people assume that pouring it down the drain is okay to do.
 However, grease doesn’t stay in liquid forever.
 Once the temperature of grease drops, it starts to solidify.
 That solid, sticky mass will sit in your drains and bind everything else to it, including more grease.
 In no time at all, you’ll have a clog.
-That clog will only grow and become more of a problem for you.
+The clogged drain will only grow and become more of a problem for you.

 In addition, even if the grease makes it out of your sewer system, it can become a problem for septic systems and municipal sewer systems.
 Its ability to solidify and create large clogs only grows in a larger system.